pmaillot/wapi/README.md

 Parameters can be nodes, int, float or string

-Get functions can be attended, timed, or unattended (such as in even loops) Set functions are... set :)
+Get functions can be attended, timed, or unattended (such as in event loops) Set functions are... set :)

 Node management will be part of a later release.